 A measure on the presence of spoken words.
 Values below 33% suggest it is just music, values between 33% and 66% suggest both music and speech (such as rap), values above 66% suggest there is only spoken word (such as a podcast).

 A measure on how likely it is the track has been recorded in front of a live audience instead of in a studio.
 This is measured by detecting the presence of an audience in the track.
 Values over 80% suggest that the track was most definitely performed in front of a live audience.

 A measure on how likely the track does not contain any vocals.
 Values over 50% indicate an instrumental track, values near 0% indicate there are lyrics.

 The Moth is a song by Syd Silvair, released on 2020-04-10.
 It is released as a single, meaning it isn't apart of any album.
 The Moth has a BPM/tempo of 130 beats per minute, is in the key of F min and has a duration of 4 minutes, 28 seconds.

-The Moth is currently not very popular on Spotify, being rated in the bottom 10% of songs popular on Spotify right now, is extremely energetic and is pretty easy to dance to.
+The Moth is fairly popular on Spotify, being rated between 10-65% popularity on Spotify right now, is extremely energetic and is pretty easy to dance to.